Wave Tag Team Championship

 The Wave Tag Team Championship is a professional wrestling tag team championship owned by the Pro Wrestling Wave promotion.
-The title is nicknamed "Dual Shock Wave".
+The title is nicknamed and commonly referred to as the Dual Shock Wave Championship.
 The championship was first announced on August 28, 2011, at Wave's fourth anniversary event, and the first champions were crowned on October 30, when kanAyu (Ayumi Kurihara and Kana) defeated Uematsu☆Ran (Ran Yu-Yu and Toshie Uematsu) to win the Dual Shock Wave 2011 tournament and become the inaugural champions.
 From 2009 to 2010, Wave had promoted matches for the TLW World Young Women's Tag Team Championship, but this was the first title officially created and owned by the promotion.
 Though primarily contested for by female wrestlers, one male team, Yankii Nichokenju (Isami Kodaka and Yuko Miyamoto), has also held the title.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of 38 reigns shared among 31 teams consisting of 43 different wrestlers.
-Yuki Miyazaki and Yuko Sakurai are the current champions in their first reign as a team.
+There have been a total of 45 reigns shared among 37 teams consisting of 50 different wrestlers.